illlustr/NAIIVE/content/docs/2_project/1_AISE.md

 AISE is a software built using the [Godot Engine](https://godotengine.org/), offering users a suite of tools for image creation and modification. designed as a mobile application, its inception aimed to integrate cutting-edge artificial intelligence technology.

+#### Motivation

+AISE was initially constructed within a limited timeframe, with a maximum duration of one day.
+The primary objective was to swiftly incorporate state-of-the-art Artificial Intelligence technology for proof of concept and as a fundamental exercise in mobile device design.

+Subsequently, as development progressed and further research was conducted, the decision was made to expand its functionality into a fully functional tool accessible for everyone.

+##### Problem

+While Artificial Image Generators have become more accessible to the general public, it remains evident that using such programs can still be costly.
+Users typically need a powerful GPU or must invest financially to make the software truly "usable."
+Even when users can access it for free, there's often a trade-off, such as watching ads or providing their data for undisclosed purposes.

+This practice is understandable because developers incur significant expenses in operating Artificial Intelligence systems.
+These costs include not only bandwidth and electricity but also infrastructure maintenance.
+Moreover, serving hundreds of thousands, if not millions, of requests daily further compounds the financial challenges.

+{{< alert text="**Notice** - This section is still in progress." />}}

+---

+AISE use [AI Horde](https://stablehorde.net/) a crowd sourced distributed cluster of Image generation workers and text generation workers. if you like consider joining the horde yourself!

+---

+### Resources

 {{< tabs tabTotal="4">}}

 {{% tab tabName="Resources" %}}